enriquepablo/nlproject/_sources/NL.txt

 4) forall x: isa(x, expression)

-The fifth axiom establishes that we only have three kinds of expressions with respect to the "is" relation: one kind is the one member set of "expression", the second kind are those expressions that can "contain" (to use the class terminology) other expressions, and the third kind are those that cannot contain other expressions.
+The fifth axiom establishes that we only have three kinds of expressions with respect to the "isa" relation: one kind is formed by "expression" and its subexpressions, the second kind are those expressions that can "contain" (to use the class terminology) other expressions, and the third kind are those that cannot contain other expressions.
 In particular, those of the second kind can contain only those of the third kind.

-5) forall x, y, z: isa(x, y) & isa(y, z) -> equals(z, expression)
+5) forall x, y, z: isa(x, y) & isa(y, z) -> is(z, expression)

 The sixth and seventh axioms just define a couple of second kind expressions to begin with: